What is compliance testing?

 Compliance testing, also known as conformance testing, determines whether a software system or a process complies with a given set of internal or external standards.

 The organization sets internal standards.
-For example, a website development company might mandate that all websites must be responsive.
+A real-world example that is quite common today - a website development company might mandate that all websites must be responsive.

 Industry standards or rules set outside an organization are external standards.
 For example, a health care company may require that all software it develops must be HIPPA compliant.